 Lymphogranuloma venereum (LGV) is less frequently reported.
-However, the Chast been an increase in the number of reported cases from 1,173 in 2022 to 1300 in 2023 (20).
+However, there has been an increase in the number of reported cases from 1,173 in 2022 to 1,360 in 2023 (20).

 LGV is an STI caused by 3 genovars of C. trachomatis: genoovars L1, L2 and L3.
-There has been an increase in the number of reports in the MSM computity (21).
+There has been an increase in the number of reports in the MSM community (21).
 LGV can occur at any age but is common in 15 to 40 year olds.
-Sympton can be complex, severe and may involve multiple sites in the body such as the genitals, the anus, rectum, oral cavity and lymph nodes (22,23).
-The incubation period can range from 3 -30 days from the time of contact with an infected individual.
+Symptoms can be complex, severe and may involve multiple sites in the body such as the genitals, the anus, rectum, oral cavity and lymph nodes (22,23).
+The incubation period can range from 3 - 30 days from the time of contact with an infected individual.
 There are 3 stages of infection:

-- Primary stage development of painless gening fulcer or papules - Secondary stage development of unilateral for bilateral tender inguinal and/or femoral lymphadenopathy.
-An anorectal syndrome may also present with proctitis like symptoms such as pain during withation or passing stools, rectal bleeding, abdominal and anal pain (21) - Late stage occurs in a few progressive spread of C. trachomatis in anogenital tissues, which will incite a chronic inflammatory response and destruction of tissue in the involved areas, including: proctitis, proctocolitis mimicking Crohn's disease, fistulae, strictures and chronic granulomatous disfiguring fibrosis and scarring of the vulne with esthiomene and symptoms in symptomatic persons with a penis include urethral discharge, omfort, dysuria, penile irritation, urethritis and balanoposthitis.
+- Primary stage development of painless genital ulcer or papules - Secondary stage development of unilateral or bilateral tender inguinal and/or femoral lymphadenopathy.
+An anorectal syndrome may also present with proctitis like symptoms such as pain during urination or passing stools, rectal bleeding, abdominal and anal pain (21) - Late stage occurs in a few patients by progressive spread of C. trachomatis in anogenital tissues, which will incite a chronic inflammatory response and destruction of tissue in the involved areas, including: proctitis, proctocolitis mimicking Crohn's disease, fistulae, strictures and chronic granulomatous disfiguring fibrosis and scarring of the vulva with esthiomene